NCAR/interactive3d/index.md

     </a>
 </section>

-# A Sample Interactive Visualization
+# A Test Interactive Visualization

-This is a 3D visualization adapted for testing interactive 3D capabilities on the web.
-It depicts wind speed data from a simulation using the System for Integrated Modeling of the Atmosphere (SIMA) variable-resolution grid of Greenland.
+This is a visualization adapted for testing interactive 3D capabilities on the web.
+It depicts wind speed data from a simulation using the System for Integrated Modeling of the Atmosphere (SIMA) variable-resolution grid over Greenland.

-- Computational Modeling: Adam R. Herrington (NCAR/CGD)
+- Computational Modeling: Adam Herrington (NCAR/CGD)
-- Visualization: Matt Rehme (NCAR/CISL), Adam R. Herrington (NCAR/CGD)
+- Visualization: Matt Rehme (NCAR/CISL), Adam Herrington (NCAR/CGD)